uptoratlen/gsArchivPDFDownloader/README.md

 * No download for 1997 (as there are only 4) - I did it manually, aka too lazy to add code for this
 * No download for 2021 (as there are only 4) - I did it manually, aka too lazy to add code for this
 * No download for the 2013/13 edition (was a 13th edition in that year to overcome the existing gap that the 12th edition was about to be published in October of each year, because of a slight date change over time) - I did it manually,aka too lazy to add code for this
+* The edition of 2017/10 is not downloading - eh don't blame me, even manualy the option is not set for download all (date 09 March 2021) - I think I contacted GS on that.

 ## Technologies